 Personalization, as you know from reading this blog, is a great way to increase email open rates, click-through rates, and even conversions.
 That’s why everyone is already sending emails with customers’ names in the subject line and/or the email body.

 Why stop there?
 You have information on your leads and customers, so why not use it to your advantage?
 Take personalization several steps forward.
 Use your audiences’ location, interests, and preferences to inspire the types of email you send to your various audience segments.
 This deeper segmentation can increase receptivity to emails, which could boost open and click-through rates even further.
 The thing to remember here is that your email design will come into play.

 That said, privacy is at the forefront since the GDPR was implemented in May.
 Make sure that the demographical information you have was received with the consent of the subscriber.
 Don’t use it for marketing purposes if it was not given to you for that reason.

 This may seem unnecessary and maybe even a little patronizing, but bear with us a moment here.

 Not every website is designed as easily as find a product you like, click a said product, add it to cart, and check out.
-If your site is, then that’s fine, but some customers appreciate a little extra guidance.
+If your site is, then that’s fine, but some of your email list customers appreciate a little extra guidance.